What is chemotherapy?

-Traditional chemotherapy drugs can be further classified depending on how they work, their chemical structure or their relationship to other drugs.
-Some common traditional chemotherapy drug classes include:
+Chemotherapy medications can be further classified depending on how they work, their chemical structure or their relationship to other medications.
+Some chemotherapy medication classes include:

-- Topoisomerase inhibitors: These drugs block the action of topoisomerases which are enzymes that control the changes in DNA structure.
-By interfering with topoisomerases, the DNA is damaged and can’t repair which leads to cell death. e.g. irinotecan, topotecan, etoposide, mitoxantrone.
+- Topoisomerase inhibitors: These medicines aim to block the action of topoisomerases, which are enzymes that control the changes in DNA structure.
+By trying to interfere with topoisomerases, the DNA may be damaged and may not repair which can lead to cell death.2,8

-- Mitotic inhibitors: These compounds are derived from natural products, such as plants, and are also known as plant alkaloids.
-They work by stopping cell division through the disruption of microtubules which pull chromosomes apart when a cell divides.
-Mitotic inhibitors can be further classified as taxanes (e.g. cabazitaxel, docetaxel, nab-paclitaxel, paclitaxel) and vinca alkaloids (e.g. vinblastine, vincristine, vinorelbine).
-Docetaxel was originally derived from the needles of the European yew tree, Taxus baccata, and paclitaxel from the bark of the Pacific yew, Taxus brevifolia.
+- Mitotic inhibitors: They work by aiming to help stop cell division through the disruption of microtubules which pull chromosomes apart when a cell divides.
+Mitotic inhibitors can be further classified as taxanes and vinca alkaloids.2

 Once you have met with your medical oncologist, discussed treatment options, and decided to proceed with treatment, a series of appointments will be made for you.
-Your treatment appointments will take place in the chemotherapy suite, and you will meet with one of the oncology nurses prior to starting treatment.
+Treatment appointments usually take place in the chemotherapy suite, where an oncology nurse meets with you prior to starting treatment.
 The number of treatment sessions and their duration varies greatly from person to person.
 Rest assured that any treatment you consent to receive will be personalised and based on the latest scientific research.
-Throughout your course of treatment, you will need regular blood tests to monitor your body’s ability to tolerate the medications you receive.
+Throughout your course of treatment, you may need regular blood tests to monitor your body’s ability to tolerate the medications you receive.
 Your medical oncologist may also request CT or MRI scans at various intervals to check on your progress.

-The chemotherapy suite is staffed by a small team of highly experienced oncology nurses who will take the time to get to know you.
-Your nursing team will provide education about your treatment, answer any questions, administer treatment, discuss side-effects, follow-up on your progress and provide overall holistic care in conjunction with your medical oncologist.
+The chemotherapy suite is staffed by a small team of dedicated oncology nurses.
+Your nursing team will help provide education about your treatment, answer any questions, help to administer treatment, discuss side effects, follow-up on your progress and help to provide overall holistic care in conjunction with your medical oncologist.
 The chemotherapy suite is also supported by pharmacists, dietitians and other specialised nurses or allied health professionals.

 Comfortable recliner chairs and beds are available within the chemotherapy suite.
 If you prefer more privacy, screens or curtains can be provided.
-WiFi, magazines, books, and a private kitchenette or refreshment area are also available, and some centres provide TV screens and/or iPads.
 Feel free to bring your own reading materials, music or mobile device.
-A family member or friend is also most welcome to come along and keep you company.
+In most instances, family member or friend is also welcome to come along and keep you company.

-As treatments may involve the delivery of medication into a vein in your hand or forearm, it’s a good idea to wear comfortable clothing with a sleeve that can be rolled up.
-Drink an adequate amount of water leading up to your appointment as this can make it easier for your nurse to access your veins.
+As treatments may involve the delivery of medication intravenously (via an IV line) in your hand or forearm, it’s a good idea to wear comfortable clothing with a sleeve that can be rolled up.
+It is recommended to drink an adequate amount of water leading up to your appointment as this can help make it easier for your nurse to access your veins.

 Before beginning treatment, some people may also be fitted with a ‘port-a-cath’ (port).
-This device is placed just under the skin, usually in the chest, and provides access for medications to be delivered into a large vein.
-It remains in place throughout treatment and avoids the need for repeated needles into the hand or forearm.
+This device is placed just under the skin, usually in the chest, and helps provide access for medications to be delivered into a large vein.
+It may remain in place throughout treatment and helps avoid the need for repeated needles into the hand or forearm.

 Remember, each person is different and so are the treatments.
 Your oncology nurse will provide you with more information about what to do and what you can expect before your first treatment appointment.